Jamnic98/loose-change-calculator/README.md

 > A program that calculates the total change the user has in GBP.

 ## General info
-This program was written to make summing large amounts of change faster and easier.
+An application to make summing large amounts of change faster and easier.

 <!-- Screenshots -->